mtlynch/mediagoblin/docs/source/siteadmin/media-types.rst

 .. note::
     Media types are now plugins

-Media types are enabled in your mediagoblin configuration file, typically it is created by copying ``mediagoblin.ini`` to ``mediagoblin_local.ini`` and then applying your changes to ``mediagoblin_local.ini``.
+Media types are enabled in your MediaGoblin configuration file, typically it is created by copying ``mediagoblin.ini`` to ``mediagoblin_local.ini`` and then applying your changes to ``mediagoblin_local.ini``.
 If you don't already have a ``mediagoblin_local.ini``, create one in the way described.